rwieruch/blog_robinwieruch_content/graphql-server-mock-apollo-client.md

 <hr class="section-divider">

 The last sections have shown you two approaches to create a GraphQL schema which matches (partly) your GraphQL server schema.
 The reconstructed/fetched schema can be used with client-sided resolvers to mock your data for the Apollo Client.
 Once the executable schema is created, it is used for the Apollo Client instantiation.
 It may be also possible to consider one or the other approach for mocking the GraphQL data for testing your React components which depend on a query or mutation.
 After all, hopefully the last sections have helped you to mock your GraphQL server data for your GraphQL client-side application.

+{{% read_before_2 "This tutorial is part 2 of 3 in this series."
+"Part 1:" "A minimal Apollo Client in React Application" "https://www.robinwieruch.de/react-apollo-client-example" "Part 3:" "Writing Tests for Apollo Client in React" "https://www.robinwieruch.de/react-apollo-client-testing" %}}